chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/quip-battle.md

     - Messages starting with <code>!</code> are no longer read by the TTS system 'v0.13 Alpha':
-    - Each vote is now worth 1/10th of the total win prize of the tile
+    - Each vote is now worth 1/10th of the total win prize of the tile 'v0.14 Alpha':
+    - Prompts doubled, thanks to contributions by Maildropfolder
 ---

 # Quip Battle